 Our four advisers at Clayden Financial have many years of experience in Financial Services, and some of our advisers hold Advanced Financial Planning Certificates, Chartered Insurance Institute membership and Long Term Care, Equity Release and full mortgage qualifications.
 We like to build and maintain good relationships with our clients and offer the flexibility to work for you in the way you prefer.

-We also have seven experienced office administrators providing support to the advisers.
+We also have eight experienced office administrators providing support to the advisers.

 CeMAP, Dip PFS

 Leigh started the company in 1994, having spent 18 years with a major UK insurance company Guardian Royal Exchange as a senior sales consultant.
 He holds additional specialist qualifications set by the Chartered Insurance Institute, which enable him to offer the highest level of advice on pension transfers, pension fund withdrawal and all areas of retirement planning, including Self Invested Personal Pensions (SIPP).

 This allows the firm to offer advice in all areas of SIPP planning including commercial property purchase.
 Leigh also specialises in investment and inheritance tax planning advice.